 The current (2012's Measure L) half cent Sales Tax is generating close to $1 million per year.
 It applies to all sales in Orinda and sales outside of Orinda that can be "tied" to Orinda (such as cars which are registered in Orinda which accounts for a majority of the tax).
-Currently Measure L funds are being used to start repairing the worst-of-the-worst residential streets but it is not really enogh to make significant headway.
+Measure L funds are being used to repair the City's public residential streets but it is not really enogh to make significant headway.
 In the long range, an extension of the half cent tax can be utilized as a significant (but not sole) income source for road and storm drain maintenance.

 If a sales tax tax is designated a "general" tax (not tied to a specific purpose, like roads) it only takes a simple 50% majority to pass.
 That is how Measure L was defined although the City Council made a non-binding pledge to use the funds for roads which the CIOC is auditing.
 If a sales tax is legally dedicated to a specific purpose (like roads), then a 2/3rds majority is required.